Get

 5. To Explore

 Solution: Consider training your cat to walk on a harness and leash.
 This will allow your cat to explore safely.
 Another option is to create a cat-safe outdoor enclosure for your cat to enjoy fresh air and sunshine.
 You can buy inexpensive, portable cat tents or invest in a permanent structure like a catio.
-Just make sure that your cat is on appropriate preventatives for parasites like fleas!
+Just ensure your cat is on appropriate preventatives for parasites like fleas!

 6. To Spend Time With You!